• Home

 The Ask

-This group is asking that Playbook OP recommends investing in pools, like Bluejacket, and that the council supports the voice of the community.
+This group is asking that Playbook OP recommend investing and rebuilding pools, like Bluejacket, and that the council support the voice of the community.

 Sample email